Multi-height distribution of rational points of split toric stacks: Stacky integral points and the residue map

 In \cite{darda2024batyrevmanin}, Darda and Yasuda proposed to control the ramification (or the stackyness) of the universal stacky lift associated with a rational point using the notion of twisted sectors.

 \begin{Notations} For this paragraph, $\K$ is a number field.
 We denote by $M_{\K}$ the set of places of $\K$, by $M_{\K}^0$ the set of finite places, and by $M_{\K}^{\infty}$ the set of infinite places.
 For $S$ a finite subset of $M_{\K}^0$, we write $\sheafO_S$ for the ring of $S$-integers.
-We shall suppose that $X$ is a nice stack over $\K$ with a proper integral model $X_{\sheafO_S}$.
+We shall suppose that $X$ is a proper and normal algebraic stack with finite diagonal over $\sheafO_S$, which is the model of a nice stack $X_{\K}$ over $\K$.
+We will sometimes write $X_{\sheafO_S}$ to emphasize the base scheme.

 For $v \in M_{\K}^0$, we denote by $\sheafO_v$ the valuation ring associated with $v$, $\F_v$ its residue field, and ${\K}_v$ its fraction field. \end{Notations}

 Darda and Yasuda defined a residue map which characterizes the obstruction to lifting a point $P \in X(\K)$ as an integral point.
 This allows them to define families of relevant heights over nice stacks and to formulate precise conjectures on the distribution of rational points on $X$.
 Let us begin by defining the cyclotomic inertia stack $\I_{\mu} X$, which is called \textit{the stack of 0-twisted jets} of $X$ in \cite[definition 2.3]{darda2024batyrevmanin}.